 Daughter Susan C. "Sue" McMillan (1851-1950) was born on Jan.
 9, 1851 in Paddytown.

-In about 1873, at the age of 22, she was wedded to 34-year-old Jesse Liston (Aug.
-3, 1839-1906), the son of Thomas and Elizabeth (Keller) Liston, the father known as the owner of a woolen mill in Listonburg.
+In September 1870, at the age of 19, she was wedded to 31-year-old Jesse Liston (Aug.
+3, 1839-1906), the son of Thomas and Elizabeth (Keller) Liston of Listonburg, and the grandson of John Liston.
+They were a dozen years apart in age and initially made their home in Meyersdale, Somerset County.
 (Jesse's brother, Simon Liston, also is profiled on this website.)
-They were a dozen years apart in age and initially made their home in Meyersdale, Somerset County.

 They had two offspring, both of whom tragically died young within just nine days of each other -- Harry E., who passed at the age of seven on Nov.
 26, 1879 -- and Thomas J., who succumbed at age five on Dec.
 5, 1879.
 Both boys were laid to rest in Addison Cemetery.

-Sadly, Jesse died in 1906 at the age of 67.
+Sadly, having been stricken with paralysis, Jesse died on Dec.
+1, 1906 at the age of 67.
 Burial was in Addison Cemetery.
+Brother in law Milton R. McMillen signed the official Pennsylvania certificate of death.

 Susan spent her 44 remaining years as a widow.
 She applied for and began receiving her husband's monthly pension checks.
 [Widow App. #875.810 - Cert. #647.364] In July 1915, she left for a vacation in the west, and stopped to see her nephew Paul Kilpatrick McMillan in Akron, OH, and underwent muscle pain which caused her to pause on her plans.
 The Meyersdale Republican once said that she was "one of the very best types of true Christian womanhood.
 She never tires of doing good, in the church and Sunday school and in the W.C.T.U. and every other place where she can alleviate suffering or aid in the uplift of humanity.
 Her very self-sacrificing life is in itself a sermon on Christianity, and it is the prayer of her many friends that she may live many years in her good work."